NiLuJe/mxc_epdc_fb_damage/README.md

 [rM-vnc-server](https://github.com/peter-sa/rM-vnc-server), an
 efficient VNC server for the reMarkable tablet.

+And as far as this Kobo port is concerned, [NanoClock](https://github.com/NiLuJe/NanoClock), a persistent clock.

 # Interface

 When the module is loaded, it will inject damage recording